Friday, June 15, 2012

 This is 'completely normal' Really?

-At one time is was a home to a wealthy Cuban family, later a luxury hotel with famous guests such as Albert Einstein, Isidora Duncan, and Babe Ruth.
+At one time, it was a home to a wealthy Cuban family, later a luxury hotel with famous guests such as Albert Einstein, Isidora Duncan, and Babe Ruth.
 The hotel has retained some of its historical features, bas-relief ceilings, impressive white columns, and colourfully tiled floors - but the rooms are plain, tired, and functional.

 Lawrie and a beer - Bacardi building behind

-Our favourite place to spend an hour or two was at the roof-top bar, overlooking the city, and the impressive former Ron Bacardí corporate building.
-Bacardi Rum was started in Cuba in 1862 by Spanish born Don Facundo Bacardí Massó.
-His descendents grew the company ever larger with each generation.
-Bacardí family members initially supported Fidel Castro and the revolutionaries, donating tens of thousands of dollars to the movement, and acting as intermediaries between the revolutionaries and the CIA.
+Our favourite place to spend an hour or two was at the rooftop bar, overlooking the city, and the impressive former Ron Bacardí corporate building.
+Bacardi Rum was started in Cuba in 1862 by Spanish-born Don Facundo Bacardí Massó.
+His descendants grew the company ever larger with each generation.
+Bacardí family members initially supported Fidel Castro and the revolutionaries, donating tens of thousands of dollars to the movement and acting as intermediaries between the revolutionaries and the CIA

 We spent the next three days exploring the city.
 We joined a tour bus for a guided tour around the old embassy sites and mansions.
-We walked to Ernest Hemmingway's favourite bar the La Floridita where he is said to have invented the Daiquiri drink.
+We walked to Ernest Hemingway's favourite bar, the La Floridita, where he is said to have invented the Daiquiri drink.
 We explored along the Malecón (seawall), through the art flea market.
-We toured the city by night in a coco-taxi, a yellow egg-shaped two-person contraption attached to a motor bike.
+We toured the city by night in a cocotaxi, a yellow egg-shaped two-person contraption attached to a motorcycle.

-Whatever transportation was available we used it.
-With the American trade embargo in place since the revolution there are dozens of 1950's and 60's American cars limping along, lovingly repaired with bits and pieces, anything to keep them working just a little longer.
-New cars have quite recently been imported from France and Germany.
+Whatever transportation was available, we used it.
+With the American trade embargo in place since the revolution, there are dozens of 1950s and '60s American cars limping along, lovingly repaired with bits and pieces, anything to keep them working just a little longer.
+New cars have recently been imported from France and Germany.
 While new motorcycles and tour buses have been brought in from China.

 Various forms of transportation in Cuba

-At the end of our three day mini-vacation we headed back to the airport - dreading our return flight on Cubana Airlines.
-We arrived in the airport, the requisite two hours before departure time.
+At the end of our three-day mini-vacation, we headed back to the airport, dreading our return flight on Cubana Airlines.
+We arrived at the airport, the requisite two hours before departure time.
 And waited.

 We waited.
 Two hours!
-Ah, that explains the why our Cancún flight was behind schedule.
+Ah, that explains why our Cancún flight was behind schedule.

 1 comment: